coveo/ui-kit/packages/headless/README.md

 const searchBox = new SearchBox(engine);
 ```

-##### Component options validation.
+##### Controller options validation.

-Every component's option is validated at runtime according to their type and value.
+Every controller's option is validated at runtime according to their type and value.
 Details about each option is well documented.
-If an option is invalid, the instanciation of the component will throw an error describing the issue.
+If an option is invalid, the instanciation of the controller will throw an error describing the issue.
 Make sure to manage those potential errors.

-#### Interacting with a component
+#### Interacting with a controller

-The component will interact with the headless state of the `HeadlessEngine` instance passed as an argument.
+The controller will interact with the headless state of the `HeadlessEngine` instance passed as an argument.

-All components have a **state** attribute, which is a scoped part of the headless state that is relevant to the component.
+All controllers have a **state** attribute, which is a scoped part of the headless state that is relevant to the controller.

-For the `SearchBox` component, the state returns relevant parts of the headless state to be used or rendered in the UI.
+For the `SearchBox` controller, the state returns relevant parts of the headless state to be used or rendered in the UI.

 ```typescript
 console.log(searchBox.state); // {value: "", suggestions: [], redirectTo: null}
 ```

-Components will manage the dispatching of necessary actions to the headless engine.
+Controllers will manage the dispatching of necessary actions to the headless engine.

-Every component offers a high-level interface to be used by UI component.
-E.g, the `SearchBox` component offers methods like `updateText`, `submit`, `clear`, `selectSuggestion`, etc.
+Every controller offers a high-level interface to be used by UI controller.
+E.g, the `SearchBox` controller offers methods like `updateText`, `submit`, `clear`, `selectSuggestion`, etc.

-Subscribing to a `SearchBox` component's state and interacting with its methods.
+Subscribing to a `SearchBox` controller's state and interacting with its methods.

 ```typescript
 function onSearchBoxUpdate() {